saucelabs/sauce-docs/docs/visual/e2e-testing/commands.md

 </Tabs>

-## `/*@visual.snapshot*/`
+## Snapshot Command

-`/*@visual.snapshot*/` is the Snapshot command, which is used to capture a visual snapshot.
+The Snapshot command (`/*@visual.snapshot*/`) is used to capture a visual snapshot.
 This JS comment can be added into your code wherever you want a snapshot to be taken, and can be used multiple times.

 The above Init command must be called first before any snapshots are taken, or an error will occur.